Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Introduction

 \section{Introduction}

-There are striking similarities at the cultural and biological levels between song acquisition in birds and speech learning in humans \cite{brainard2002songbirds,berwick2011songs}.
-As such, birds have been studied as a proxy system to gain knowledge of neural mechanisms of sensory-motor learning, plasticity, and neurogenesis \cite{brainard2002songbirds,mets2019learning}.
-Such knowledge of vocal communication in animal models deepens our understanding of the neurogenetic basis for speech and communication disorders \cite{burkett2015voice}, and other valuable biological and linguistic inquiries \cite{cohen2022automated,morita2021measuring}.

-Most downstream studies require annotating many hours of birdsong recordings at the level of syllables \cite{cohen2022automated}.
-A general definition of a syllable is a brief and uninterrupted pattern of vocalization separated from other syllables by tiny gaps \cite{berwick2011songs,cohen2022automated}.
-The annotation procedure consists of a segmentation to locate the syllables’ boundaries in time, followed by the experts’ label assignment.
-Studying birds with sophisticated vocal behavior as proxy models, such as Canaries, can potentially lead to great insights and interesting discoveries \cite{PODOS2022R1100,HUETZ2004395,cohen2022automated}.
-However, these birds require intensive annotation efforts due to the complexity of their songs and the diversity of their syllable repertoire.
-As a result, they remain understudied compared to birds with simpler vocal behavior \cite{cohen2022automated}.
-Additionally, the difficulty of the annotation step might lead to inconsistencies and unreproducible findings \cite{houtanfa,stowell2010birdsong,burkett2015voice,sainburg2020finding,berwick2011songs,boncoraglio2007habitat}, necessitating robust automation in birdsong analysis.
+Song acquisition in birds and speech learning in humans have remarkable cultural and biological similarities~\cite{brainard2002songbirds,berwick2011songs}.
+As such, birds have been studied as a proxy system to elucidate neural mechanisms underlying sensory-motor learning, plasticity, and neurogenesis~\cite{brainard2002songbirds,mets2019learning}.
+The knowledge of vocal communication in animal models deepens our understanding of valuable biological and linguistic inquiries~\cite{cohen2022automated,morita2021measuring}, for example, investigating the neurogenetic basis for speech and communication disorders~\cite{burkett2015voice}.
+Many of these studies require the annotation of large volumes of birdsong recordings at the syllable level~\cite{cohen2022automated}.
+A general definition of a syllable is a brief and uninterrupted pattern of vocalization separated from other syllables by tiny gaps~\cite{berwick2011songs,cohen2022automated}.
+The annotation procedure consists of a segmentation to locate the syllables’ temporal boundaries, followed by the expert's label assignment.